boyreau/Linux_Surface_RT/INSTALL_DETAILED.md

 ```bash
 ./config_merge .config.surface_rt .config.distribution .config
 ```
-The first argument is the default configuration, the second argument is the configuration file of your distribution and the third configuration is the merged configuration file.
+The first argument is the default configuration, the second argument is the configuration file of your distribution and the third argument is the name of the merged configuration file (defaults to .config).

 Name the merged configuration file `.config` and put it at the root of the previously cloned linux repository.

-You should run `make olddefconfig` to ensure your kernel configuration is valid, and to update it.
-If newer options are available, you will be prompted about them.
-Spam enter to use the default if you don't want to bother reading.

 You can then use the [build.sh](./build.sh) script at the root of the repository.